From Product/Market Fit to Language/Market Fit: A New Brand Storytelling Framework

 This article is not meant to be a comprehensive source on developing your brand story.
 Since many aspects of messaging aren’t covered here, I’ve added a reference section below with the best books and resources on the topic that have influenced me.

-If you have any questions and/or are building empathetic consumer technology products, I’d love to hear from you.
-You can reach me at email@example.com
+If you have any questions and/or are building a purpose driven consumer technology company, I’d love to hear from you.
+You can reach me at firstname.lastname@example.org

 The ideas shared in this article were influenced by these resources, which have made a big impact on my thinking: